Ramzus/aadClientCredWithCert/readme.md

-# Azure AD Client Credentials with Certificate - Code Examples
+# Azure AD Client Credentials with Certificate - Code Examples for Node.js
 This is sample repository of code and helper function which I created for requesting Azure AD Tokens with the use of certificate credentials in Oauth2 Client Credentials Flow.

 Previously I've been using the ADAL JS, but as it's being phased out I decided try my own implementation to understand the flow more comprehensively.